 Understanding the type of graphics card your computer has whether it is an integrated or a dedicated graphics card before running graphics-intensive software or playing games is important.
 It helps you to know whether the existing graphics card is capable to handle them or not.

 We can find the minimum and recommended graphics requirements of any software online.
-After ensuring the compatibility, we can run the software safely.
+Also, we suggest you know about the condition during a stress test.
+After ensuring compatibility, we can run the software safely.
 Apart from checking the graphics card, you can also check the VRAM of your system.

 How to Check Graphics Card of Your Computer

 There are 4 types of methods for Windows pc users to check graphics card and different ones for Mac and Linux users.

 For Windows :

 - From the Display Settings